Becoming an Appraiser with Wessex

 - Be invited to and attend the two day training course

 If during the training you demonstrate all the core competencies required, you will be engaged to provide three probationary appraisals in the first instance.
-This is a supportive and formative function provided by a Locality Lead to enable any early concerns or difficulties to be addressed promptly.
+This is a supportive and formative function provided by a Senior Appraiser to enable any early concerns or difficulties to be addressed promptly.
 It also allows new appraisers to reassure themselves that this is a role that they wish to pursue.

 If you are interested in becoming an appraiser, please review the following documents: